rbontekoe/BAWJ/docs/src/chapter3.md

 ### Domain

-The domain objects are:
+The domain objects (types) are:

+- TrainingDelivery.ListShownup¹.
+- Invoice²
+- UnpaidInvoice <: Invoice.
+- PaidInvoice <: Invoice.
-- Invoice.
+- CreditedInvoice <: Invoice.
-- InvoiceStatus: UNPAID, PAID, CREDITED.
-- JournalRecord.
+- GeneralLedger.JournalStatement³.

+¹ Defined in the module TrainingDelivery.
+We will create the list in the test code to simplify the course.
+² Invoice is a abstract type.
+E.g. with `save(invoice::Invoice)` you can save UnpaidInvoice as well as PaidInvoice.
+³ Defined in the module GeneralLedger.

 ### API Invoicing

 The API contains the methods (functions) of the module.
 The methods use only elements from the core or of the domain.
 An overview of what I think we need:

-- create_invoice(id::String, company::Company, order::Order, students::Array(String, 1))::Invoice
+- create\_unpaidinvoice(id::String, company::Company¹, order::Order, students::Array(String, 1))::UnpaidInvoice
 - create_pdf(invoice::Invoice)::PDF
+- archive\_invoice(invoice::Invoice)
+- create\_paidinvoice(invoice::Invoice)::PaidInvoice
+- create\_journalstm(invoice::Invoice)::JournalStatement
-- send_invoice(invoice::Invoice, pdf::PDF)
+- send\_invoice(invoice::Invoice, pdf::PDF)
-- update_invoice_status(invoice::Invoice; status="PAID")::Invoice
+- read\_row(list::ListShownup, row::Int)::ListShownupItem
-- create_journal_record(invoice::Invoice)::JournalRecord
+- read\_bankstm(df::DataFrame)::DataFrameRow
-- read_csv(file::String)::DataFrame
+- find\_invoice(id:Int64)::Invoice
-- find_invoice(df::DataFrame)::Invoice
+- report\_unpaid\_invoices(db::SQLiteDB, table::String, condition::Boolean)::Dataframe

-- report_unpaid_invoices(db::SQLiteDB, table::String)::Dataframe
+¹ We define and create the Company, Order, and Student objects in the test code to simplify the course.

 [DataFrames.jl](SQLite, tableName),  makes it easy to work with data.